 The Probus Club of Blackburn South was originally started as a men’s Probus Club in February 1989 and continued in this role for 24 years when, due to declining membership, it was decided by the majority of members to change into a Combined Club.

 The Club meets at 10:00 am on the first Wednesday in the months of February through to November at the City of Whitehorse Horticultural Centre, 82 Jolimont Road, Forest Hill (see map at the bottom of the page).
-A Christmas lunch is held on the first Wednesday of December.
+A Christmas lunch is held in December each year.
 There is no meeting held in January.